makraz/makraz.github.io/content/posts/defensive-programming-techniques-rules/index.md

 ## What 🤔?

-If we ask Wikipedia about [Defensive programming](Defensive programming) the first lines be:
+If we ask Wikipedia about Defensive programming, it provides us with following lines :

 > **Defensive programming** is an approach to improve software and source code, in terms of:
 >